theislab/scaling_flow/docs/index.rst

 CellFlow perturbation
 =====================
-.. module:: cfp
+.. module:: cellflow

-:mod:`cfp` is a framework for modeling perturbations in single cell genomics.
+:mod:`cellflow` is a framework for modeling perturbations in single cell genomics.

 .. grid:: 3